Mount Snow’s History

-The History of Mount Snow is a long and storied one that includes numerous wacky and crazy events that took place over our 50+ years of skiing and riding in Southern Vermont.
+Mount Snow has a long and storied history that includes numerous crazy events, innovations and stories that took place over our nearly 60 years of skiing and riding in southern Vermont.
 One of the very first ski resorts on the East Coast, Mount Snow is continuing to define the ski industry even today.
-Below is a timeline of events and photography that we feel are significant facts within our history.
+Below is a timeline of what we feel are some of the most significant events in our great resort’s history.

 October, 1949 – A Vision

 Walter Schoenknecht, 30, an ex-Marine who has founded Mohawk Mountain in Cornwall, Connecticut, stands atop Mount Pisgah (now Mount Snow).
-He has been searching for a spot to build his ski area.
-As he stands in 12-18” of fresh snow left by an early autumn storm and surveys the land around him, he decides that someday, this is the spot where he will build his ski area.
+He has been searching for a spot to build his dream ski area.
+As he stands in 12-18” of fresh snow left by an early autumn storm and surveys the land around him, he decides that someday, this is the spot where his dream will come true.

 May 1953 – The Land is Purchased and a Ski Area is Named

-Farmer Reuben Snow, who owned land at the base of what is now Mount Snow, passes away.
-Walt buys his land including his farmhouse (what is now the Snow Barn).
+Reuben Snow, the farmer who owned land at the base of what is now Mount Snow, passes away.
+Walt purchases the land including Reuben’s farmhouse (what is now the Snow Barn).
 Walt wrestles with what to call his ski area; Mount Pisgah doesn’t sound quite right.
 Then it comes to him – he’ll name it Mount Snow, after Reuben Snow.

 November 14, 1954 – The First Skier Descends Mount Snow